VCCT-PROG7312-2025-G1/ST10296167_PROG7312_POE/README.md

 **Purpose:**

 Claude was used to help improve the HTML layout of my view in addition to helping me implement the in-page modal popup for event and announcements details.

+### Advanced Data Structures

+**Tool:** Claude Sonnet 4.5

+**Purpose:**

+Claude was used to help brainstorm which advanced data structures would be best suited for my Service Request Status feature and was consulted during the development of these data structures to help me learn how they work, improve my implementations, and debug some issues I encountered.